Gonzalo Lira: Career

 After graduating, Lira moved to Los Angeles to pursue a career as a screenwriter.
 When that was unsuccessful, he turned to writing novels.
 In 1997, Lira released a Spanish-language coming-of-age novel, Tomáh Errázurih.
 Lira's first English-language novel, a spy thriller called Counterparts, was published in January 1998 by G. P. Putnam's Sons.
-Lira received an advance of one million U.S. dollars for the novel and a follow-up, upon which he was referred to by Qué Pasa magazine as the "highest paid Chilean writer in the world".
+Lira received an advance of one million U.S. dollars for the novel and a follow-up, upon which he was referred to by Qué Pasa magazine as the "highest-paid Chilean writer in the world".

 In 1998, after moving to New York City, Lira wrote, produced, and directed a short comedy film, So Kinky.
 He was also involved in the story creation of the 2000 video game Soldier of Fortune.
 Lira published a second English-language book, another spy thriller titled Acrobat, in 2002, the movie rights to which were bought by Miramax.
 In 2005, he filmed Secuestro in Chile, which came in second in the box office in Chile following its opening weekend.

 From 2010 to 2013, Lira published his thoughts on economics and other subjects on his personal blog, some of which were reposted by Business Insider, though a majority of his articles have since been removed.
 He also contributed to Zero Hedge, a far-right financial and geopolitics website.
 During this period, Lira contacted Australian economist Steve Keen, proposing a collaborative project and suggesting that they start a paid subscription website.
 According to Keen, Gonzalo "overstated and over-promised what he could do".

 In 2017, Lira became an active YouTuber, initially under the pseudonym Coach Red Pill (CRP), an allusion to Red Pill and Black Pill symbolism in the manosphere community.
-The content was misogynistic and anti-feminist in nature, appealing to incels.
+The content was misogynistic and anti-feminist in nature.
 Lira posted videos with advice such as "never date a woman in her thirties" and argued that all women wanted was money, a house, and kids, as only child-rearing would biologically validate them.
 In one video, he advised viewers living in Western democracies to move to "a poor, underdeveloped country" due to the former's supposed "totalitarian" deployment of COVID-19 vaccines.
 In November 2021, Lira deleted most of his CRP content and began posting under his legal name.
 He was also a declared Pinochetist, making videos and publications on social media in this regard.

 Lira in February 2022, at the beginning of the Russian invasion of Ukraine.

 By the time of the Russian invasion in February 2022, Lira had been living in Ukraine for years.
 He shifted the majority of his commentary to the war.
 Lira's heavily pro-Russian content praised Russian military actions, denied Russian attacks on civilians, and doxxed Western journalists.
 His content, which has been described as Russian propaganda and disinformation, was amplified on social media by Kremlin-linked accounts and praised by Russian Foreign Ministry spokeswoman Maria Zakharova.

 Lira lived in Kharkiv, and married a Ukrainian woman with whom he had two children, though the pair later separated.